karthikeya-vishnumahanti/Capstone_Project/COLAB_RUN.md

     print(path, path.exists())
 ```

+This step scrapes book data, cleans it, converts the prices, and stores the results in SQLite.

-## 4. Run analytics
+## 4. Run the analytics workflow

 ```python
 !python analytics/analysis.py
 ```

-Verify its outputs:
+To check that the analytics outputs were generated successfully:

 ```python
 for path in [